Team Player Pos

 Summary

 Boozer was a top three prospect throughout the entirety of his high school career and had arguably the most successful career in modern high school basketball history, winning every major championship he competed in, including two gold medals.
-He is expected to be one of college basketball’s best freshmen and players, this year and may have the highest long-term floor in the 2026 draft class.
+His impact on winning has continued at Duke as he’s established himself as arguably the best player in college basketball this season.
+Long-term, he may have the highest floor in the class.

 About